ACK GOATScaler

 New features

-• Support for multiple instance types in a single scaling activity: Starting from v0.6.0, each scaling activity can include multiple candidate instance types (up to 20, limited by Auto Scaling).
+• Support for multiple instance types in a single scaling activity: Before v0.6.0, each scaling activity tried only one instance type, and the scale-out failed if that type had no inventory in the target zone.
+Starting with v0.6.0, each scaling activity can include multiple candidate instance types (up to 20, limited by Auto Scaling).
 Auto Scaling then selects the optimal type based on real-time availability to create the instance.
 This significantly improves the scale-out success rate and reduces Pod waiting time for node pools with multiple instance types or insufficient inventory.
 This feature is automatically enabled for existing node pools and requires no extra configuration.

 • Customizable node pool scale-out strategy (Expander): Adds the expander parameter to configure the selection strategy among multiple candidate node pools for scale-out operations.
 The parameter supports two values: default (overall scoring strategy) and priority (scale-out based on user-defined node pool priorities).